What is Google Security Warning?

 How did adware install on my computer?

-To proliferate PUPs, developers employ intrusive online ads and a deceptive marketing method called "bundling" - stealth installation of third party applications with regular (mostly free) software/programs.
-Therefore, PUPs usually infiltrate systems without consent.
+To proliferate adware and other shady software, developers employ intrusive online ads and a deceptive marketing method called "bundling" - stealth installation of third party applications with regular (mostly free) software/programs.
+Therefore, unwanted apps usually infiltrate systems without consent.

 Developers hide bundled apps within the "Custom/Advanced" settings of the download/installation processes.
 Rushing/skipping this section and clicking ads, exposes systems to risk of various infections, compromises users' privacy, and inadvertently grants set-ups permission to modify various options.